RLE-Foundation/rllte/docs/tutorials/configuration.md

 ####### Train setup
 device: cuda:0                   # Device (cpu, cuda, ...) on which the code should be run.
 seed: 1                          # Random seed for reproduction.
-pretraining: false               # turn on the pre-training mode.
+pretraining: false               # Turn on the pre-training mode.
+init_model_path: ...             # Path of initial model parameters.
 num_train_steps: 250000          # Number of training steps.
 num_init_steps: 2000             # Number of initial exploration steps, only for `off-policy` agents.
 ####### Test setup